Mitali6/Sorting-Algorithms/README.md

-The project contains following sorting algorithms with all the relevant details:
+In this respository, I have tried covering the sorting algorithms with a little explanation, their time and space complexities along with the source code.

-  1. Selection Sort
+    1. Selection Sort - 22/04/2024